 If a National Dog Racing Museum is to be opened here in England, then we really need to act fast! with so many private collections of memorabilia going to waste and various old trophies and salvers being melted down purely for scrap value, then we can all see that time is running out for greyhound historians and fans.

-I believe the venue for such a UK Greyhound Racing Museum would best be located in London, and that the recent decision taken to close Wimbledon Stadium on the 25th March 2017 is extremely detrimental to our cause and yet another 'golden opportunity' to open a museum in London sadly missed!
+I believe the venue for such a UK Greyhound Racing Museum would best be located in London, and that the recent decision to close Wimbledon Stadium on the 25th March 2017 is extremely detrimental to our cause and is yet another 'golden opportunity' to open a greyhound museum in London sadly missed!

 This Museum should be built and contained inside a new state-of-the-art "Super-Track" which looking forward would ensure a secure future for British Greyhound Racing.
 Surely that's not too much to ask for our Sport?